 Windows is the current standard as a platform, but alternatives, such as Macs, are widely used and accepted on campus and in Manning Hall.
 We encourage you to choose the operating system with which you are most comfortable.

-There is more campus support for Windows users; UNC services, access to resources, and support experience are Windows-centric.
-However, CCI laptops now include Macs.
+There is more campus support for Microsoft Windows, however, CCI laptops now include Macs.
 The SILS Help Desk staff are well-versed in different operating systems, including Macs, and though we can't solve all problems, we are glad to do our best to help you.

-Microsoft operating systems and applications are available through the SILS Microsoft Imagine Premium Program.
+Microsoft operating systems and applications are available through Microsoft Dev Tools for Teaching.